kilfour/QuickMGenerate/README.md

 ```
 When executing above generator result1 will have all integers set to 42 and result2 to 666.

-*Note :* The Replace 'generator' does not actually generate anything, it only influences further generation.
+*Note :* The Replace combinator does not actually generate anything, it only influences further generation.